LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 We're just going to keep it super simple, here, I don't believe we need to do anything fancy, as we only need to visually present a short instruction, we already have screen reader users covered. i have just simply created a heading 3, with the text "All fields are required" and this appears just before the first field in the form.

+Taking note of required fields will come in handy, later.

 #### Form fields lack accessible name

 Several of the form fields do not have a programmtically determinible AccName, they all have a visible lable, however, that label is just adjacent, not programmatically related, the only two fields that do have AccNames are First name and the faux checkbox.
 Inspecting the code we may have found there are adjacent label elements for each, which is a start, albeit a half-hearted start as a label can either be implicit (its HTML tags surround the field) or explicit (it has a valid `for=""` attribute, where the value is the ID of the associated input)and these are neither.
 Whilst most users accessing with sight will unlikely encounter a problem, blind/low vision screen reader users and also voice input users will encounter problems as the name will not be announced or commanding the softawer to click a field won't actually do anything. this fails 4.1.2 Name, Role, Value (A).